dotnet/dotnet-docker/SECURITY.md

 Please do not open issues for anything you think might have a security implication.

-If you're reporting the presence of an already disclosed security vulnerability, such as a CVE, you must follow the documented guidance on vulnerability reporting in [vulnerability-reporting.md](https://github.com/dotnet/dotnet-docker/blob/main/documentation/vulnerability-reporting.md).
+If you're reporting the presence of an already disclosed security vulnerability, such as a CVE, plaese follow the documented guidance on vulnerability reporting in [vulnerability-reporting.md](https://github.com/dotnet/dotnet-docker/blob/main/documentation/vulnerability-reporting.md).